 To use the feature, just select one of the video types in the form designer when you’re building your category.

-Video Transcoding takes a lot of processing power and involves storing massive files.
-It’s expensive.
-To cover the cost, we charge $5 per transcoded video for the service.
-You can choose to pay this transcoding cost yourself or pass it on to the applicant.
-Our competition in video transcoding charges $15 or $10 per video, plus expensive annual subscription fees.
+Video transcoding takes a lot of processing power and involves storing massive files.
+It’s typically expensive; our competition in video transcoding charges $15 or $10 per video, plus high annual subscription fees.
+With Submittable, video transcoding is included for all plan levels at Premier level and up.
 We feel confident we’re delivering a better alternative at a dramatically more affordable price.